-- Include the information as part of the commission's annual reporting on cumulative impacts of oil and gas operations;
+- Include the information as part of the commission's annual reporting on cumulative impacts of oil and gas operations; and

-(Note: This summary applies to this bill as introduced.)
+(Note: This summary applies to this bill as enacted.)